-PIONEER was a prospective, open-label multi-center study conducted at five sites in the US with two sequential cohorts totaling 21 patients (Table D12).
-Patients were eligible to participate if they were 18-70 years old, had HCM, with LV wall thickness $\geq$ 15 mm at time of initial diagnosis or $\geq$ 13 mm with a positive family history of HCM, LVEF $\geq$ 55%, resting LVOT gradient $\geq$ 30 mm Hg and post-exercise peak LVOT gradient $\geq$ 50 mm Hg, and NYHA class II or higher.

-In cohort A, patients were taken off concomitant beta-blockers, calcium-channel blockers, and disopyramide two weeks prior to treatment with a high dose of mavacamten (10 or 15 mg per day depending on body weight).
-In cohort B, patients were allowed to continue use of beta blockers and were started on a lower dose of mavacamten (2 mg per day, increasing to 5 mg per day at four weeks depending on resting LVOT gradient).
+PIONEER was a prospective, open-label multi-center study conducted at five sites in the US with two sequential cohorts totaling 21 patients (Table D12).51 Patients were eligible to participate if they were 18-70 years old, had HCM, with LV wall thickness \geq 15 mm at time of initial diagnosis or \geq 13 mm with a positive family history of HCM, LVEF \geq 55%, resting LVOT gradient \geq 30 mm Hg and post-exercise peak LVOT gradient \geq 50 mm Hg, and NYHA class II or higher.52 and were started on a lower dose of mavacamten (2 mg per day, increasing to 5 mg per day at four weeks depending on resting LVOT gradient).
 Patients were followed for 12 weeks on treatment followed by a four-week washout period.
 The primary outcome was change in post-exercise LVOT gradient at 12 weeks compared to baseline.
 Secondary outcomes included post-exercise LVOT gradient less than 30 mm Hg, change in numerical rating dyspnea score, change in pVO2, change in Valsalva LVOT gradients, and resting LVEF.
 Exploratory outcomes included NYHA class, KCCQ-OS, and NT-proBNP.